PriyankagithubS/PriyankagithubS/README.md

 # 👋 Hi, I'm Priyanka S

 Welcome to my GitHub profile!
-I am a Biomedical Engineer with a strong passion for MERN stack development and problem-solving.
+I am a **Biomedical Engineer** with a strong passion for **MERN stack development and problem-solving**.
 Here, you'll find a variety of projects showcasing my skills and interests.

 ## 👀 Interests
 - MERN Stack Development